winschrott/SpamassassinAgent/README.md

 > To work correctly you must build the solution with references to
 > the correct Microsoft Exchange DLLs.
+> There are some precompiled version that must match yours

 This transport Agent Interfaces Microsoft Exchange directly to SpamAssassin.